finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **add_series**
 > Fund add_series(scope, code, series_definition_request)

-[EXPERIMENTAL] AddSeries: Add Series to a Fund.
+[EARLY ACCESS] AddSeries: Add Series to a Fund.

 Add the given Series definitions to the specified Share Classes of the Fund.